Bob Etherington Limited Admissions Policy Statement

 The content of the vocational studies induction may vary by subject area but will include course and module information, teaching, learning and assessment, an introduction and discussion of the Student Charter, the published Course Handbook, and regulations.

-Students will be show how to access their online course timetable on BE Ltd virtual learning environment.
+Students will be shown how to access their online course timetable on BE Ltd virtual learning environment.
 Admissions tests.

 [QAA Indicator 6] It is not BE Ltd standard policy to use admissions tests as part of its selection process.
 Offers [QAA Indicator 6, 8] on receiving an application the applicant will be issued with an acknowledgement within 3 working days, however, during busy periods particularly during Christmas closure, the turnaround times may be extended.
 Where possible decisions will normally be made within 5-7 working days and offers dispatched either electronically via email or post.